MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 5/Theory.md

 { x != null && x}

 # Describe conceptually the typical flow of using JWTs for user authentication in a React application.

+The typical flow of using JWTs for user authentication in a React application involves the following steps:

+1. User Registration: The user provides their credentials (e.g., username and password) to the server.
+The server verifies the credentials and generates a JWT token.

+2. Token Storage: The server sends the JWT token back to the client, and the client stores the token securely (e.g., in local storage or a cookie).

+3. Protected Routes: The client includes the JWT token in the Authorization header of each subsequent request to protected routes.

+4. Token Verification: The server receives the request and verifies the JWT token's authenticity and integrity.
+If the token is valid, the server processes the request; otherwise, it returns an error.

+5. User Logout: When the user logs out, the client removes the JWT token from storage, effectively invalidating it.

+This flow ensures that only authenticated users with valid JWT tokens can access protected routes in the React application.

+For example: DND-Builder - MyProfile